 Original Date AnnouncedAugust 29, 2017

-ICE directs its agents to be merely "cognizant" of the fact that a noncitizen has children when considering prosecutorial discretion.
+ICE directs its agents to be "cognizant" of the fact that a noncitizen has children when considering prosecutorial discretion.
 ICE officials may make "case-by-case" decisions on the arrest and removal of parents of minor children.
 A Child Welfare Coordinator position is involved "as the primary point of contact and subject matter expert for all ICE personnel regarding child welfare issues related to detained aliens."

 Effective DateAugust 29, 2017